civiform/docs/docs/it-manual/configure-public-storage.md

    ![Bucket "Permissions" tab](assets/bucket-permissions-tab.png)

-   - Manually edit the permissions to be the following
+   - Manually edit the permissions to be the following:

     ```json
    {